Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Abstract

 \section{Abstract}

-A key challenge for reinforcement learning is solving long-horizon planning and control problems.
-Recent work has proposed leveraging programs to help guide the learning algorithm in these settings.
-However, these approaches impose a high manual burden on the user since they must provide a guiding program for every new task they seek to achieve.
-We propose an approach that leverages program synthesis to automatically generate the guiding program.
-A key challenge is how to handle partially observable environments.
-We propose \emph{model predictive program synthesis}, which trains a generative model to predict the unobserved portions of the world, and then synthesizes a program based on samples from this model in a way that is robust to its uncertainty.
-We evaluate our approach on a set of challenging benchmarks, including a 2D Minecraft-inspired ``craft'' environment where the agent must perform a complex sequence of subtasks to achieve its goal, a box-world environment that requires abstract reasoning, and a variant of the craft environment where the agent is a MuJoCo Ant.
-Our approach significantly outperforms several baselines, and performs essentially as well as an oracle that is given an effective program.
+A key challenge for reinforcement learning is solving long-horizon planning problems.
+Recent work has leveraged programs to guide reinforcement learning in these settings.
+However, these approaches impose a high manual burden on the user since they must provide a guiding program for every new task.
+Partially observed environments further complicate the programming task because the program must implement a strategy that correctly, and ideally optimally, handles every possible configuration of the hidden regions of the environment.
+We propose a new approach, \emph{model predictive program synthesis (MPPS)}, that uses program synthesis to automatically generate the guiding programs.
+It trains a generative model to predict the unobserved portions of the world, and then synthesizes a program based on samples from this model in a way that is robust to its uncertainty.
+In our experiments, we show that our approach significantly outperforms non-program-guided approaches on a set of challenging benchmarks, including a 2D Minecraft-inspired environment where the agent must complete a complex sequence of subtasks to achieve its goal, and achieves a similar performance as using handcrafted programs to guide the agent.
+Our results demonstrate that our approach can obtain the benefits of program-guided reinforcement learning without requiring the user to provide a new guiding program for every new task.